Nail fungus, otherwise called Onychomycosis, is caused by the reproduciton of fungus cell due to many reasons…

 - Exposing the affected areas to humid or moist environment

-- Lack of ventilation in the affected area (wearing sock and shoes for too long for example)
+- Lack of proper breathing in the affected area (wearing sock and shoes for too long for example)

 - Walking barefoot on damp floors

-More than half of the people affected by nail infections around the world actually are due to fungus that have eventually developped on their nails from the inside.
+More than half of nail infections around the world are actually due to fungus that have eventually developed on their nails from the inside.

 If fact, it can sadly occur anytime and even without you expecting it.
 Why?…

 Because of something in which you have very little to no control over: your genetics.